priyamvada2209/Zomato-Data-Exploration/README.md

 Total spend before becoming a Gold member.

-[Question skipped – no Q9 in provided code.]

 Zomato points earned in the first year of Gold membership.

 Ranking of transactions by customer.